Cay-Zhang/SwiftSpeech/README.md

 ## Customized View Components
 🚧 Documentation still in making...
 Give me a star to keep me motivated!
-For now, please refer to the source code of the demos provided by the framework for examples.
+For now, please refer to the source code of the demos provided by the framework for example.
 ## Customized Functional Components
 🚧 Documentation still in making...
 Give me a star to keep me motivated!
-For now, please refer to the source code of the demos provided by the framework for examples.
+For now, please refer to the source code of the demos provided by the framework for example.

 ## License
 SwiftSpeech is available under the [MIT license](https://choosealicense.com/licenses/mit/).